Tower Hamlets Together

 Tower Hamlets Together film: please watch and share to help thank our wonderful community

-Thank you.
+In June, we released a video to say a big thank you.
 To the 2,000 volunteers who helped deliver food parcels to vulnerable residents, free meals for children and families, PPE for carers and books for children.
 To the council staff who kept essential services running while supporting 14,739 self-isolating or shielding residents, talking to 13,346 residents over the phone and providing millions in rent and rate relief for community organisations and local businesses.
 To our partner organisations and community groups.
 To our local businesses.
 To our colleagues in transport and emergency services.
 To our health and care workers and everyone at the NHS.
 The list goes on.

 But there’s another very important thank you, and that’s to you and everyone who played their part by simply staying home.
 We cannot underestimate the impact this had on protecting each other.
 By staying indoors and staying away from family and friends, you helped stop the spread.